mahesh-gfx/ProgSD_M5_EVShareApp/README.md

 # ZEVO Rental Application User Guide

 Welcome to ZEVO, the electric vehicle rental application!
 Whether you are a customer, operator, or manager, this user guide will help you get the most out of our platform.
 ZEVO offers a convenient and eco-friendly solution for renting electric vehicles, including e-bikes and e-cars.
+ZEVO stands for Zero(Z-O) Emission Electric Vehicles(EV)

 Let's get started:

 ## Table of Contents